Your MachineCLI Client

 Overview

-• Volume and SSH key management
+• Volume, SSH-key, and billing management

 Installation

-pip install GPUniq
+pip install -U gpuniq

 Windows: If gg is not found after install, use python -m gpuniq.cli.main or add your Python Scripts folder to PATH.